JackOHara/facebookgroupify/README.md

 This method of scheduling may change in the future as this is essentially user data and should not live in the code.
 It is not efficient/scalable to modify the code for every new group.

 ## Contributing
-Follow the [Local Development](#local-development) steps to run the stack locally.
-Create a new branch and commit your change.
-Open a PR and wait for a review.
-If the build is passing and the PR is approved then merge to master.
+1. Follow the [Local Development](#local-development) steps to run the stack locally.
+2. Create a new branch and commit your change.
+3. Open a PR and wait for a review.
+Ensure the build is passing.
+4. If the PR is approved then it will be merged to master.

 ## Deployments
 On merge to master the stack will be deployed to a production AWS environment via GitHub Actions.
 The application code and infrastructure lives together as code using [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

-To deploy from your machine install aws-cli and CDK.
+To deploy from your machine install ```aws-cli``` and ```aws-cdk```.
 [Your AWS credentials will also need to be configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 ```bash
 brew install aws-cli
 npm i aws-cdk --global